momesh/momesh.github.io/_docs/hubs.md

 # Hubs

 A Hub is a [node](./nodes) on steroids, with additional radios for further distribution of the mesh.
+We typically use Airmax radios at hubs to allow [LiteBeams](/equipment/lbe) to connect to the mesh.

 ## Small Hub

-Typically, a small hub looks like a regular node, with some sectors added, and maybe a bigger PTP router:
+Typically, a small hub looks like a regular node, with some directional sectors antennas added, and a larger PTP router for uplink:

-- 1x [Omnitik](/equipment/omnitik): meshes with nearby omnitiks, serves as access point and power distribution.
+- 1x [Omnitik](/equipment/omnitik): ($130/ea) meshes with nearby omnitiks, serves as access point and power distribution.
-- 3x [LAP-120](/equipment/lap120): 120 degree sectors to provide access to other nodes
+- 3x [LAP-120](/equipment/lap120): ($99/ea) 120 degree sectors to provide access to other downstream members via Airmax
-- 1x [Gigabeam](/equipment/gbep): A higher speed PTP to another hub for uplink (typically replaces/augments a Litebeam)
+- 1x [Gigabeam](/equipment/gbep): ($179/ea) A higher speed PTP to another hub for uplink (typically replaces/augments a [LiteBeam](/equipment/lbe))

+Downstream members will be able to connect to a hub's sectors from 10s of km away, and the larger uplink device allows multiple members to get online through the hub without congestion.

 ### Diagram